software-assignments-spring2021/spring-2019-teach-me/CONTRIBUTING.md

 All codes for User Stories must (1) satisfy all the requirements, (2) be reviewed by other members of the team and (3) pass automated tests before merging into master.

 ## Standup schedule
-In-person standups will occur on Tuesdays and Thursdays after class; remote standups will occur on Fridays and Sundays at 6pm.
+In-person standups will occur on Tuesdays and Thursdays after class, as well as on Fridays at 6pm; remote standups will occur on Sundays at 6pm.

 Team members are expected to appear on time for standups.
 All absences should be communicated through Slack prior to the standup.